 Eureka College collects annual crime data in order to meet compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-This survey is prepared in conjunction with data from the Eureka College Campus Police Department and the Eureka City Police Department.
+This survey is prepared in conjunction with data from the Eureka College Campus Police Department, Woodford County Sheriff's Department, and the Eureka City Police Department.
 An email notification is sent out annually to all students, staff, and faculty in order to provide information on where the Annual Security Report can be located on the Eureka College website.
 This information is also accessible to prospective students and community members.